Ircama/ATC_MiThermometer/python-interface/README.md

 - a configuration tool which can be used with the latest releases of the "pvvx" firmware to browse and update the custom internal configuration parameters; it can be run either via command-line interface or through its GUI, and it also provides an API;
-- the "BLE Advertisement Visual Editor" app (atc_mi_advertising), consisting of a ready-to-use, cross-platform GUI allowing to receive, decode, browse, edit and build BLE advertisements for all supported protocols; this app can also be used to easily integrate new BLE devices;
+- the "BLE Advertisement Visual Editor" app (atc_mi_advertising), consisting of a ready-to-use, cross-platform GUI allowing to receive, decode, browse, edit and build BLE advertisements for all supported protocols; this app can also be used to easily integrate new BLE devices into the data model;
-- the atc_mi_format_test GUI app, collecting test suites of BLE advertising samples.
+- the *atc_mi_format_test* GUI app, collecting test suites of BLE advertising samples.

 All apps are based on [wxPython](https://www.wxpython.org/).
 The main components used here are: